 To read more about online advertising for your small business, click here

 Learn customer search intent and trigger phrases by using Amazon, Google, and Yelp reviews

 This strategy works by looking for popular books or other similar products related to what you’re selling on Amazon, Google, Yelp, or others.
 You want to examine both the 5-star and 1-star reviews to identify some “trigger phrases.”
 Customers will be using them when talking about related products and/or services.

-A trigger phrase is a set of words that describes a pain point, or a positive aspect the reviewer shared about a product or service.
+A trigger phrase is a set of words that describe a pain point, or a positive aspect the reviewer shared about a product or service.
 You can use trigger phrases to create attention-grabbing content that your audience will resonate with.
 This will, of course, drive increased sales opportunities.
 You should then compile and save a document (known as a “swipe file”) with all these customer terms and trigger phrases that you come across.
 Then you can refer to them later when you need to create some new content.
 You’ll be able to find all types of similar information within forums, online communities, review sites or apps.

 Expand your product and service offerings